Albaric0que/Albaric0que/README.md

 - 📖 Working with Agile & SCRUM Methodologies

 - 👀 Fun fact: It's impossible to sneeze with your eyes open

+- 🤔 Ok, so I just learned that's totally possible to sneeze with your eyes open but most people tend to automatically close them

 - 👩🏻‍💻Learning, learning, learning..